viniciusCamargo/github_quick_push/README.md

     - Show the detailed status of the repository
     - Is it okay to push everything in it?
-    - What is the name of the repository?
-Default is the directory name.
+    - What should be the name of the repository?
+Default is the current directory name.
     - Push to Github
     - Was the request OK?